 Eva started her coaching business, BEAM LiFE International, in 1995.
 In the beginning, she worked mostly with clients dealing with addictions and abuse.
 After graduating from New Ventures West coaching school in 2002, she also included Integral Coaching for private and professional individuals who seek success and balance in their lives.

 She has used a multitude of avenues to heal herself and develop her own Body-Mind connectedness and wisdom.
-Her trainings and personal experiences have created a wonderful mixture of awareness and expertise to support clients who suffer from early childhood trauma, domestic violence, rage, anger, psycho-somatic body pain, anxiety and internal stress, and addictive behaviors of all kinds.
+Her training and personal experiences have created a wonderful mixture of awareness and expertise to support clients who suffer from early childhood trauma, domestic violence, rage, anger, psycho-somatic body pain, anxiety and internal stress, and addictive behaviors of all kinds.

 When you choose Eva as your Coach, you have the opportunity to experience the full mixture of her coaching program.